itspokchop93/fasho-landing/DATABASE_SCHEMA.md

 -- Allow service role to insert order items (for API) CREATE POLICY "Service role can insert order items" ON order_items FOR INSERT WITH CHECK (true);

+-- Enable RLS on add_on_items table
+ALTER TABLE add_on_items ENABLE ROW LEVEL SECURITY;

+-- Users can only see add-on items for their own orders CREATE POLICY "Users can view their own add-on items" ON add_on_items
+    FOR SELECT USING (
+        order_id IN (
+            SELECT id FROM orders WHERE user_id = auth.uid()
+        )
+    );

+-- Allow authenticated users to insert add-on items (will be validated by application logic) CREATE POLICY "Authenticated users can insert add-on items" ON add_on_items
+    FOR INSERT WITH CHECK (auth.role() = 'authenticated');
 ```

 ## Setup Instructions